johnbrc/MPD-Distribution/content/syllabus/MPD Syllabus.md

 Employs the analogy of a sporting arena to represent the reality of spiritual confrontation and conflict with cultural idols and strongholds.
 In these contexts, we need to discern strategies that make room for a transformative encounter with God's overcoming power.

+## Format

+Each MPD module contains four interrelated *Studies*, each of which incorporates:

+-	A Précis
+-	Scripture Readings
+-	Topical Sections
+-	A Summary
+-	Questions for Group Discussion.

+The format is designed to facilitate reflective group learning—so that Maize Plant Discipleship resources rely not upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate learning groups and discussions.

 [mp-metaphor]: mp-metaphor.png) height=825px
 [mp-dynamics]: mp-dynamics.png height=800px
 [mp-roots]: mp-roots.png height=200px